Fail You Again

 Fail You Again is the debut studio album by New Jersey rock band, Can't Swim.
 The album was released through Pure Noise on March 10, 2017.

 Background

-Rumors swirled about a full-length album after the band released their first single off the album, called "Stranger" on November 17, 2016.
+The band released the first single of the album, titled "Stranger" on November 17, 2016.
 The same day the music video for the song was also released.
 The video features the band in various scenes in the dark in a car sitting outside a house of a couple breaking up and fighting.

-The band announced the debut of their full-length album to Alternative Press on February 8, 2017.
-The same day, they released the music video to their single "We Won't Sleep".
+The band announced the release date of the album to Alternative Press on February 8, 2017.
+The same day, they released the music video to the single "We Won't Sleep".